tqdm/tqdm/examples/paper.md

 # Licence

-`tqdm`'s source code is an open-source software (OSS), and all versions are archived at the DOI [10.5281/zenodo.595120](https://doi.org/10.5281/zenodo.595120).
+`tqdm`'s source code is open-source software (OSS), and all versions are archived at the DOI [10.5281/zenodo.595120](https://doi.org/10.5281/zenodo.595120).
 The primary maintainer [Casper da Costa-Luis](https://github.com/casperdcl) releases contributions under the terms of the MPLv2.0, while all other contributions are